noahehall/theBookOfNoah/0current/languages/scala/scala.syntax.md

   - companion objects associated with of any inherited types of the context parameter
   - companion objects associated with the specific context paramater type
   - if the context parameter is an inner class, the other objects in which it is embedded
-- conditional given instances
-  - when an given instances also uses a context parameter
-  - e.g. ordering an addresses: order by zip code if zip codes are different, else order by street name
-    - base given instances: defines ordering of both zip codes and street names
-    - specifies 2 context parameters: ordering of zip coes, and ordering of street names

 ```scala
 //////////////////////////////////